layer5io/layer5/collections/_programs/hacktoberfest_2020.md

     <ol>
       Layer5 is a warm and welcoming community of open source contributors.
 We are continuously welcoming new members and are looking for your input.

-      Please fill <a href="https://docs.google.com/forms/d/e/1FAIpQLSeQmQv6Xrnb69qGUZjHcw6i92jNDXir6WN6sRAHDNRtKUzBUg/viewform">this questionnaire </a> so our community can be prepared for a harm welcome for you and other new members.
+      Help us better prepare to support you as you find your way into the world of Open Source by filling up this
+      <a href="https://docs.google.com/forms/d/e/1FAIpQLSeQmQv6Xrnb69qGUZjHcw6i92jNDXir6WN6sRAHDNRtKUzBUg/viewform"> questionnaire </a>.
     </ol>
   </ul>
-Pull requests can be made in any GitHub-hosted repositories/projects.
+Pull requests can be made in any of the Layer5 GitHub-hosted repositories/projects.
-You can sign up anytime between October 1 and October 31.
-You can start hacking <a href="https://hacktoberfest.digitalocean.com">here</a>.
+You may sign up anytime between 1st to 31st October.
+Begin hacking <a href="https://hacktoberfest.digitalocean.com">here</a>!
 </div>